january3/screendrawer/README.md

    saving the state.
 Since the whole program is pretty quick to start and load the drawing, it is as good as putting the program in the background.
+ * "Save as" simply changes the location of the savefile.
  * If no objects are selected, ctrl-c simply copies all objects.
 This speeds up the workflow.
 For example, you can produce quickly a screenshot (Ctrl-Shift-f), annotate it with the draw tool, hit ctrl-c and paste it